 Notice that Philippians 2:7 does not specify what the Son of God “emptied” Himself of.
 And here we must be careful not to go beyond what Scripture says.
 Jesus did not empty Himself of His divine attributes—no such attributes are mentioned in the verse, and it is obvious in the gospels that Jesus possessed the power and wisdom of God.
 Calming the storm is just one display of Jesus’ divine power (Mark 4:39).
 In coming to earth, the Son of God did not cease to be God, and He did not become a “lesser god.”
 Whatever the “emptying” entailed, Jesus remained fully God: “in Christ all the fullness of the Deity lives in bodily form” (Colossians 2:9).

 It is better to think of Christ’s “emptying” of Himself as a laying aside of the privileges that were His in heaven.
 Rather than stay on His throne in heaven, Jesus “made himself nothing” (as the NIV translates Philippians 2:7).
 When He came to earth, “he gave up his divine privileges” (NLT).
 He veiled His glory, and He chose to occupy the position of a slave.

-The term kenosis comes from the Greek word for the doctrine of Christ’s self-emptying in His incarnation.
-The kenosis was a self-renunciation, not an emptying Himself of deity nor an exchange of deity for humanity.
-Philippians 2:7 tells us that Jesus “emptied Himself, taking the form of a bond-servant, and being made in the likeness of men."
-Jesus did not cease to be God during His earthly ministry.
-But He did set aside His heavenly glory of a face-to-face relationship with God.
-He also set aside His independent authority.
-During His earthly ministry, Christ completely submitted Himself to the will of the Father.
+The kenosis was a self-renunciation, not an emptying Himself of deity.
+Nor was it an exchange of deity for humanity.
+Jesus never ceased to be God during any part of His earthly ministry.
+He did set aside His heavenly glory.
+He also voluntarily refrained from using His divinity to make His way easier.
+During His earthly ministry, Christ completely submitted Himself to the will of the Father (John 5:19).